krunt/mytorchcudamodules/README.md

 # mytorchcudamodules

-experiments with optimizing torch attention with long sequences
+experiments with optimizing torch multihead attention with long sequences